 How do I know if I’m covered by ATOL or ABTA?

-UK and European law requires all registered travel businesses to be ATOL licensed in the countries in which they operate in.
+UK and European law requires all registered travel businesses to be ATOL licensed in the countries in which they operate.
 All licensed organisations will carry the ATOL protected logo on their website.
 Here are some things to look out for to ensure you’re covered:

 - ATOL protected logo plus unique CAA license number (4-5 digits usually with a T at the start)